 First came leggings, then the crop tops, now carbon neutrality is becoming the new fashion must-have.
 What do scientists, environmentalists and brands have to say?
 Is going carbon neutral going to solve our problems?
 Finding a balance through carbon neutrality is the spark we need to move the needle in the right direction?
 Continue reading:

-Ahh … cashmere, one of the rarest and most luxurious fibers in the world.
-This exceptionally silky material is said to be three times as warm as wool and is known to be long-lasting.
+Ahh … cashmere, considered as one of the rarest and most luxurious fibers in the world.
+This material is said to be three times as warm as wool and is known to be long-lasting.
 Cashmere doesn’t come from sheep, rather from goats.
 When the temperatures rise, goats naturally shed their coats.
 That’s when producers comb out the fine hair, sort it by hand, send it to facilities to be cleaned, refined, baled and shipped to Europe, where it is sold to manufacturers.
-As is always the case with cheap, fast fashion, somebody or something else is bearing the true cost.

 🌈 Certification B Corp

 The B Corporation certification is a popular standard that ensures a company takes responsibility for its supply chain workers.
 Certified B corporations must adhere to stringent environmental and social standards.
 Certified B corps such as Veja are completely transparent with regards to where their shoes were manufactured and by whom.
 They even go as far as sharing the origin of their raw materials.
 This radical transparency coupled with the B Corp certification ensures the final product is truly sustainable.
 Is the B Corporation Certification the way of the future?
 Probably.

 ✊ Compliance Certifications